-- Require all employees to sign a declaration letter to commit to using computers legally and prohibit the use of unlicensed software to prevent data leakage; - Implement proper document and record management system to make sure all sensitive information of the stakeholders is kept confidential and under protection; - Include the Group's privacy policies in the Employee Handbook to forbid unauthorised access and use of customers' data; and - Provide training to our employees regarding privacy matters.
+- All staff must sign a declaration letter agreeing to utilise system legally and prohibit unauthorised access or use of data to prevent data leakage; - Implement rigorous document and record management system to secure all sensitive information of the stakeholders is kept confidential and under protection; - Clear privacy policies outlined in the Employee Handbook prohibit unauthorised access and use of customers' data; and - Provide regular training to our employees regarding privacy matters.

-The Group emphasises the preservation of creator's intellectual property ("IP") rights in addition to the privacy of stakeholders.
-Employees are expected to safeguard and respect the IP rights of both internal and external parties following the instructions as outlined in the Intellectual Property Handbook.
-Any IP, including but not limited to inventions, designs, works protected by copyright, and trademarks owned by the Group or third parties, may not be used without the Group's prior authorisation.
-An IP Manager has been set up to arrange pertinent training for all levels of employees in order to increase employee understanding of the protection of privacy and intellectual property and monitors the performance of each department.
-Any employees who violate or disregard the internal policies of the company on the protection of privacy and intellectual property are subject to summary dismissal.
+The Group emphasises the preservation of creator's intellectual property ("IP") is as important to us as the privacy of stakeholders.
+As outlined in the Intellectual Property Handbook, employees must safeguard and respect the IP rights of both internal and external parties.
+Any trademarks, copyrights, patents or other IP, whether owned by the Group or third parties, require proper authorisation before use.
+An IP Manager will oversee pertinent training across all levels of employees in order to foster comprehension of the protection of privacy and intellectual property and monitors the performance of each department.
+Departmental performance is also monitored, any employees who violate or disregard the internal policies of the Group on the protection of privacy and intellectual property will face termination.

-In FY2022, the Group was not aware of any material non-compliance with laws and regulations relating to privacy matters and IP rights, including but not limited to the "Personal Data (Privacy) Ordinance" and the "Copyright Ordinance" in Hong Kong and the "Patent Law" of the PRC.
+In FY2023, the Group was not subject to any non-compliance regarding applicable laws and regulations, including but not limited to the Personal Data (Privacy) Ordinance and the Copyright Ordinance in Hong Kong and the Patent Law of the PRC.